Graphegon/Graphony/README.md

 [friend(bob, alice), friend(alice, jane)]
 ```

-An iterator of relation tuples can also be provided to the `+=`
+An iterator of property tuples can also be provided to the `+=`
-operator which will consume them and add them to the relation:
+operator which will consume them and add them to the property:

 ```python3
 >>> G.friend += [('bob', 'sal'), ('alice', 'rick')]